StarGate01/hl-alyx-glove/README.md

 ## Electronics

-The actual gloves are called "Half-Jab" by the company Highway 21.
-Available at motorcycle shops or Amazon/Ebay.

-### Sourcing Components

 Most parts are pretty standard, eg. THT resistors, capacitors and LEDs.
 Pretty much any electronics store should carry them.

 The main controller is a ATMega328p, the same as the Arduino Uno uses.
 These ICs are cheap for what they offer and also available pretty much everywhere.